-St. Johns River Water Management District Executive Director Dr. Ann Shortelle lauds her staff for going the extra mile to develop an equitable program that is mutually beneficial to beekeepers and the district.
+St. Johns River Water Management District staff go the extra mile to develop an equitable program that is mutually beneficial to beekeepers and the district.

-“We own tracts of land to protect water resources,” Shortelle says.
-“But the ancillary benefits to the public and the land itself transcend our original intent.
+While the district owns tracts of land to protect water resources, the ancillary benefits to the public and the land itself go beyond the district’s original intent.
 The bees have an opportunity to thrive and as a result, so do flowering plants on these properties.
-Bees are critical to so many crops and we all enjoy the fruits of their labor.”
+Bees are critical to so many crops and we all enjoy the fruits of their labor.

 It’s nearly impossible to overstate the importance of pollinators on our ecosystem.

 Florida’s honey industry is consistently ranked among the top five in the nation with an annual worth of $27 million.
 In addition, the Florida honey bee industry benefits Florida’s fruit and vegetable industry by providing an estimated $65 million in increased production numbers created by managed bee pollination services that are available in no other way.

 “One-third of the food we eat is directly related to bees through pollination,” Jakob says.
 “Another third is indirectly by feed alfalfa — which is pollinated by bees — to feed cattle, chickens, pigs and even catfish.
 It all begins with pollination.
 These insects are so vital to us.
 We have to find a way to save them.”